Background pattern

 • skin rash, inflammation, and blisters on the skin and/or mucous membranes of the lips, eyes, mouth, nasal passages, or genitals (Stevens-Johnson syndrome)

-Frequency unknown (cannot be estimated from available data):
+Frequency not known (cannot be estimated from available data):

 • blurred vision

-• vision alteration
+• vision changes

-• nosebleed (epistaxis)
+• nasal bleeding (epistaxis)

-• abnormal heart rhythm (atrial fibrillation, arrhythmia, tachycardia), breathing difficulty (dyspnea).
+• abnormal heart rhythm (atrial fibrillation, arrhythmia, tachycardia), difficulty breathing (dyspnea)

 • dry mouth

-Reporting of adverse effects
+Reporting side effects

-5. Conservation of tamsulosin cinfa
+5. Storage of tamsulosina cinfa

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

 Store in the original packaging to protect it from light.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 The active ingredient is tamsulosin hydrochloride.
 Each tablet contains 0.4 mg of tamsulosin hydrochloride.